Former Major Leaguer John Halama Returning For 3rd Season As Pitching Coach

 Prior to his big league career Halama attended St. Francis College and played at Bishop Ford High School in New York.
 He is a native of Brooklyn, New York.

 Shrider will return for his second season with the Rafters in 2017, after being a part of the coaching staff that led the franchise to its first Northwoods League Championship in 2016.
 Shrider is no stranger to summer collegiate baseball as he has also previously worked with the Southern California Outlaws of the Western Baseball Association and in the Gold Coast Collegiate League (Florida).
 Prior to entering the collegiate coaching ranks Shrider spent eight years as a high school baseball coach (Bellflower High School 2005-2008, and Mayfair High School 2001-2005).
 Shrider also spent a number of years working as a professional baseball scout, including three years for the Milwaukee Brewers (1993-1995).
+While with the Brewers, Shrider was the scout responsible for signing former Brewers All-Star outfielder Geoff Jenkins.
 He is currently an assistant coach at Hope International University in Fullerton, California.

 Matt Hill will begin his first season as an assistant coach with the Rafters this summer.
 Coach is currently in his third season as an assistant coach at Dixie State University in Utah, where he coaches former Rafters Dylan File and Drew McLaughlin.
 During his time at Dixie State, he has been a part of a team that has had five straight regional appearances.
 He is currently in his second year specifically serving as the catching coordinator.